 Healthy soil should be loose and crumbly with a lovely earthen smell and minimal compaction or sedimentation.
 However, if your soil is compacted and crusty, compost is the solution.
 You will have to dig in loads of compost to a depth of at least 50cm.

 Compost is ideal for planting and replenishing garden beds.
 Whereas mulch is a simpler option, composting will require a bit more effort.
-However, by following the composting instructions below, it too won’t be a problem:
+However, by following the composting instructions below, this will be transformed into a simple task.

 - The best spot would be in the shade or semi-shade.